COVID-19 Resource Center

 Ovarian Cancer: Taking on the ‘Silent Killer’

-Dubbed the “silent killer” because it’s vague symptoms make early detection difficult, ovarian cancer has been a target for research and expanding treatment options.
-Director of Gynecologic Robotic Surgery at Northwestern Medicine Prentice Women’s Hospital and Chief of Gynecologic Oncology at Robert H. Lurie Comprehensive Cancer Center of Northwestern University, Edward J. Tanner III, MD, discusses ovarian cancer and how research is helping in the battle against the disease.
+Dubbed the “silent killer” because its vague symptoms make early detection difficult, ovarian cancer has been a target for research and expanding treatment options.
+Emma L. Barber, MD, a gynecologic oncologist at Northwestern Medicine, discusses ovarian cancer and how research is helping advance treatment options.

 Detecting Ovarian Cancer